HorstBaerbel/GBA-image-tools/README.md

 * More TESTS!
 * More modern C++ constructs
 * Get rid of ImageMagick altogether (only used for image I/O atm)
-* Clean up and use internal RLE + LZ77 compression
+* Clean up and use internal RLE + LZ77 + Huffman compression